Gabriel Walsh

-Gabriel Walsh is a writer from Dublin, Ireland.
+Gabriel Walsh is an Irish writer.

-Early years
+Early life and education

-At the age of 15, while employed as a waiter at the Shelbourne Hotel in Dublin, he encountered the renowned Irish opera singer Margaret Burke-Sheridan (1889–1958).
+Walsh was born and raised in Dublin.
+At the age of 15, while employed as a waiter at the Shelbourne Hotel, he encountered the renowned Irish opera singer Margaret Burke-Sheridan (1889–1958).
 Burke-Sheridan persuaded his family to permit his relocation to the United States for educational purposes.
-Subsequently, Walsh enrolled at the Lee Strasberg School of Acting in both New York and Los Angeles.
+Subsequently, Walsh enrolled at the Lee Strasberg School of Acting in both New York.

 Career

 Since the 1970s, Walsh has continually wrote screen plays, acted, co-produced, and wrote for the Evening Echo, a newspaper in Cork.

+Film and TV work

 Walsh wrote the screenplay for the 1970 film Quackser Fortune Has a Cousin in the Bronx, which starred Gene Wilder and Margot Kidder.The movie received mixed reviews when it was released.
 However, in 1971, Walsh's screenplay was nominated for Best Comedy Written for the Screen by the Writers Guild of America.

 In 2012, Quackser Fortune has a Cousin in the Bronx was listed in the Sunday Times as one of the top 100 Irish movies ever produced.